matomo-org/matomo/misc/internal-docs/content-tracking.md

  * https://github.com/alpha123/Jaguar >10KB and last commit 2 years old
  * As we don't need many features we could implement it ourselves but probably needs a lot of cross-browser testing which I wanted to avoid.
 We'd only start with `querySelectorAll()` maybe.
 Brings also incredible [performance benefits](http://jsperf.com/jquery-vs-native-selector-and-element-style/2) (2-10 faster than jQuery) but there might be problems see http://stackoverflow.com/questions/11503534/jquery-vs-document-queryselectorall, http://jsfiddle.net/QdMc5/ and http://ejohn.org/blog/thoughts-on-queryselectorall/

+Matt: I don't have much thoughts on the JS part, besides that we don't need to have amazing support of old browsers. ie. browsers released in the last two or three years would be perfect.

 ## Reports
 Nothing special here I think.
-We would probably automatically detect the type of content (image, video, text, sound, ...) depending on the content eg in case it ends with .jpg it could be recognized as image content and show a banner in the report.
+We would probably automatically detect the type of content (image, video, text, sound, ...) depending on the content eg in case it ends with [.jpg, .png, .gif] it could be recognized as image content and show a banner in the report.

 ## Order of implementation